dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/bigquery-configs.md

 The `merge` approach has the benefit of automatically updating any late-arriving facts in the destination incremental table.
-The drawback of this approach is that BigQuery must scan all source tables referenced in the model SQL, as well as the entirety of the destination table.
+The drawback of this approach is that BigQuery must scan all source tables referenced in the model SQL, as well as the the destination table (however the cost of scanning both source and destination tables can be mitigated through the use of partitioning and clustering as described above).
 This can be slow and costly if the incremental model is transforming very large amounts of data.

 **Note:** The `unique_key` configuration is required when the `merge` incremental strategy is selected.